sandeep194920/SnippetCodes/README.md

   - 3.  the values of each field must be a string specifying the error itself of that field

 - Refactored the formik values by moving the formik object values on top level of code.
 This is just for readability

+### Formik validation errors

+- Similar to formik.values, formik (validate function) provides formik.errors
+- Let's console.log to the screen and see